 We have now developed a programme to understand Tahi’s carbon storage capacity.
 Surveys, wetland and forest samples, and other data from the land have allowed us to paint a picture of our impact on the carbon economy.

-Soil scientists been warning for years about the loss of soil carbon through poor land management.
-At Tahi, we take land management very seriously and have taken active steps to protect our soils, through cessation of cattle grazing and pest control.
+Soil scientists have been warning for years about the loss of soil carbon through poor land management.
+At Tahi, we take land management very seriously and have taken active steps to protect our soils, through the cessation of cattle grazing and pest control.
 As time passes, we will see a gradual increase in soil carbon, along with the accelerating storage capacity of our planted vegetation.

 Wetlands accumulate different amounts of carbon, depending on depth and water flow.
-All of Tahi’s recovering wetlands have organic soils that contain a significant amount of carbon: in some places, several metres deep.
+All of Tahi’s recovering wetlands have organic soils that contain a significant amount of carbon, in some places, several metres deep.

 All these areas are important landscape carbon stores, which until recent years, were slowly being destroyed.
-In fact, the carbon stored in Tahi’s wetlands amounts to many thousands of tonnes – in some cases, more than is stored in forests.
+In fact, the carbon stored in Tahi’s wetlands amounts to many thousands of tonnes, in some cases more than is stored in forests.

 Did you know?
 Wetlands can store similar carbon levels per hectare basis as local native forests, or four times that of a pine plantation.

-Learn More About Wetlands and Carbon Storage
+A History of our Wetlands and Carbon Storage

 A former dune lake behind Tahi’s sand hills once occupied a depression several metres deep.
 It would have received vegetation remains over many centuries, but would only have had an outflow during major floods.
 Thus, it has retained all the carbon flowing in, as well as carbon from the vegetation growing there.